February 6, 2013, by Ben Hunte

 January Exams at the UK Campus

-After a year and a half of studying at Nottingham (albeit it outside of the home campus), I finally made it to the UK Campus, and I’m happy to announce that we’ve got it better in the jungle; sorry guys.
-I was actually there to sit my January exams, because I had quite a few internship & graduate scheme interviews scattered throughout January (and indeed February – more on that in a minute), so the UK campus was kind enough to let me take my exams in my home country, rather than make me fly to Malaysia for exam week, then fly back to the UK for interviews, and jump back to Malaysia soon after for Semester 2.
+After two years of studying at Nottingham (albeit it outside of the home campus), I finally made it to the UK Campus, and I’m happy to announce that we’ve got it better in the jungle; sorry guys.
+I was actually there to sit my January exams, because I had quite a few graduate scheme interviews scattered throughout January (and indeed February – more on that in a minute), so the UK campus was kind enough to let me take my exams in my home country, rather than make me fly to Malaysia for exam week, then fly back to the UK for interviews, and jump back to Malaysia soon after for Semester 2.

 Highlights of my UK Campus experience would be the amazing snow we had (which became a curse once I discovered that the students I’m staying with refuse to utilise their heating, and hence my body hasn’t felt warmth since the day I left Malaysia), seeing so many of my friends there – those on semester exchanges from UNMC and also those who went to my secondary school & sixth form, and SEEING THE SIZE OF THE CAMPUS!
 Goodness me, the campus is ridiculously huge.
 Infact, after studying at the Malaysia Campus, being in such a huge place with its vast number of students is quite scary.
 Walking through campus and nobody saying hello to me, or running up to me to give me a hug, or telling me about “breaking uni news that needs to be Ignited” was both weird and unsettling..
 I really do prefer studying in the sun, with our 5,000 students, and ridiculously close student community!
 It’s just a beautiful experience that I can now appreciate, knowing that I wouldn’t have fitted in elsewhere.